Kevin Kwan: Career

 Kwan edited I Was Cuba (featuring photographs collected by Ramiro A. Fernández, published in 2007) and coauthored the book Luck: The Essential Guide with Deborah Aaronson (published in 2008).

 Kwan became inspired to write Crazy Rich Asians in 2009 while caring for his father, who was dying of cancer.
 Kwan and his father would reminisce about their life in Singapore while driving to and from medical appointments, and Kwan began writing stories to capture those memories.
 Kwan stated one of his goals was to showcase the "educated families with style and taste that have been quietly going about their lives for generations" which went beyond the typical contemporary coverage of Asia which focused on conspicuous consumption.
 Friends had been urging him to commit his memories to paper as well.
 Moving to the United States has westernized his view of Asia, and he likens himself to "an outsider looking in" when describing his life in Singapore.

+He has also detailed how big of an impact music has had on his career.
+In an interview with Spotify he described listening to Fleetwood Mac and Kathleen Smith as he wrote his novels.

 Crazy Rich Asians

 Kwan published Crazy Rich Asians in 2013.
 The book was inspired by his childhood in Singapore; the second chapter more specifically was developed from a poem he had written years before entitled "Singapore Bible Study."
-Kwan wrote the poem, which describes the study group as "an excuse to gossip and show off new jewelry" for a creative writing course in college.
+Kwan wrote the poem, which describes the study group as "an excuse to gossip and show off new jewelry", for a creative writing course in college.
 In the process of turning that scene into a chapter of a novel, he was inspired to complete the entire story.

 The novel was described as "a sprawling, multi-generational mock epic that centers on a clan of Singaporeans whose various factions gather from their respective lairs around the globe for a wedding that is the year's most talked-about event among the international Chinese aristocracy."
 Upon publication, it received positive reviews, became both a national and an international bestseller, and has been translated into over 30 languages.
 In 2013, Hunger Games producer Nina Jacobson secured film rights to Crazy Rich Asians.
 The film was released in the United States on August 15, 2018.
-Kwan served as executive producer on the film, one of the conditions to selling the rights.
+Kwan sold the rights to the film for just $1 and served as executive producer on the film with near total creative control, one of the conditions to selling the rights.